UK hosts the world's first LGBTQ+ cricket match | ExBulletin

 UK hosts the world’s first LGBTQ+ cricket match

-BIRMINGHAM, UNITED KINGDOM – History was made in a quiet corner of Birmingham, central England, on Sunday when the world’s first match was played between two LGBTQ+ cricket teams.
+History was made on Sunday in a quiet corner of Birmingham, central England, when the world’s first match was played between two LGBTQ+ cricket teams.

 Host Birmingham Unicorns were founded in March and competed against London-based Graces Cricket Club, England’s only other inclusive squad.